ErpNetDocs/winclient/introduction/navigators/coloring/conditional-formatting.md

 ![New state condition](pictures/new-state-condition2.png)

-5. After you close the window, the program will display all new sales orders in bold:
+5. After you close the window, the program will display all new sales orders in bold and in a red font color:

 ![Orders in bold](pictures/orders-in-bold.png)